kadaster-labs/sensrnet-home/docs/Model.md

 | public and private data | public data _only_ (and keys of private data) |
 | -                       | extra fields: `NodeID`                        |

-The fields in both events are the same (for a start and maintained as far as possible).
+The fields in both events are the same (for a start and maintained as such as far as possible).
 At this stage there's no code to point to yet, so events are only documented for now:

 **Owner aggregate**